tock/tock/doc/Getting_Started.md

 ## Formatting Rust Source Code

 Rust includes a tool for automatically formatting Rust source code.
-This requires a `cargo` tool:

-    $ cargo install rustfmt

-Then run:
+Simply run:

     $ make format

-to format the repository.
+from the root of the repository to format all rust code in the repository.
+To format all code (rust and c), run:

+    $ make formatall